cloudwego/cloudwego.github.io/content/en/docs/cwgo/overview/_index.md

   The cwgo tool supports generating database CURD code.
 Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

+- Support for generating document database code

+  The cwgo tool supports generating document database CURD code based on IDL (Thrift/protobuf), and currently supports Mongodb.
+Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

+- Support for generating command line automatic completion scripts

+  The cwgo tool supports generating command line completion scripts to improve the efficiency of user command line writing.

 - Support fallback to Kitex, Hz tools

   If you were a Kitex or Hz user before, you can still use the cwgo tool.
 The cwgo tool supports the fallback function and can be used as Kitex and Hz, truly realizing a tool to generate all.